ktv205/testapprestrictions/README.md

 # testapprestrictions
-This is an test app to test the and implement the app restrictions in your app that you defined in your xml and exposed to the EMMs
+This is an app to test the and implement the app restrictions in your app that you defined in your xml and exposed to the EMMs

 EMMs can pull the restriction info from your app xml and change those values